Contact Center

 • Negotiation entails discussing the terms of the deal, including the sale price and contingencies.

 • Once an agreement is reached, you move to the Closing stage, where contracts are signed and the property changes hands.
+Many now streamline this process by using an e-signature system for document signing.

 • Finally, in the Post-Sale Activities stage, you ensure a smooth transition by assisting with the moving process and addressing any post-sale concerns.